MalayNagda/Fourier-transform-on-images/README.md

 # Fourier transform on images

-The objective was to see how Fourier transform can be used on images to get useful information about images that can be used for various image processing purposes.
+The objective was to see how Fourier transform can be used on images to get useful information about them that can be used for various image processing purposes.

 ## Phase swapping